 Diabetes mellitus is a disorder of blood glucose regulation, which results from a deficiency in the action of the hormone insulin.
 This may be due to autoimmune destruction of the insulin-secreting cells of the pancreas (type 1 diabetes mellitus) or it may result from a problem in the responsiveness of tissues to insulin, known as insulin resitance (type 2 diabetes mellitus).
 With either disorder, the result is hyperglycemia, or high levels of glucose in the plasma.

 How does hyperglycemia cause excessive urine production?
 To answer this, we need to understand a little bit about how the kidney works.
-Each kidney contains about a million functional units called nephrons (see figure).
+Each kidney contains about a million functional units called nephrons (blue structure in the figure).
 The first step in the production of urine is a process called filtration (green arrow).
 In filtration, there is bulk flow of water and small molecules from the plasma into Bowman’s capsule (the first part of the nephron).
 Because of the nonspecific nature of filtration, useful small molecules such as glucose, amino acids, and certain ions end up in the forming urine, which flows into the kidney tubules.
-To prevent the loss of these useful substances from the body, the cells lining the kidney tubules transfer these substances out of the forming urine and back into the extracellular fluid.
+To prevent the loss of these useful substances from the body, the cells lining the kidney tubules use epithelial transport to transfer these substances out of the forming urine and back into the extracellular fluid.
 This process is known as reabsorption (purple arrows).

 Under normal circumstances, 100% of the glucose that is filtered is reabsorbed.
 Glucose reabsorption involves transport proteins that require specific binding.
 In a diabetic that has hyperglycemia, the filtered load of glucose (amount of glucose filtered) can exceed the capacity of the kidney tubules to reabsorb glucose, because the transport proteins become saturated.
 The result is glucose in the urine.
 Glucose is a solute that draws water into the urine by osmosis.
 Thus, hyperglycemia causes a diabetic to produce a high volume of glucose-containing urine.